shubhank-saxena/djangoReact-template/README.md

 <strong>This is the most convenient starter template of Django+React code with following features -
 - Django serving React
 - Contains all the dependencies required to create django-rest-api.
+- Contains pre-commit for optimized and clean code.
+- Secure application with production grade env system.

 A perfect template for you to focus on starting your hack project or your deployed project.
 Leave all the gibberish of setup and just focus on innovating and creating amazing tech :heart:</strong>